Skip to main content

 文本 _描述已自动生成

-• Query JSON field content as you would with string types.
+• Query JSON field content as easily as string types;

-• Query specific property values directly by specifying the property names of the JSON field.
+• You can directly query the corresponding property value by specifying the attribute name of the JSON field.

 文本 _描述已自动生成

-• Update property values using JSON_SET, JSON_INSERT, JSON_REPLACE.
+• Update attribute values through JSON_SET, JSON_INSERT, JSON_REPLACE

-In addition, MySQL provides the following commonly used functions to process JSON data:
+In addition, MySQL also provides the following commonly used functions to handle JSON data:

-JSON_EXTRACT: Extracts the required field content from JSON data.
+JSON_EXTRACT : Used to extract the required field content from JSON data

-To facilitate quick and efficient querying of information within JSON data, MySQL provides indexing features specifically designed for JSON data.
-This section focuses on how MySQL establishes indexes for JSON data.
+In order to more conveniently and quickly query information within JSON data, MySQL also provides indexing features for JSON data.
+This section will focus on introducing how MySQL creates indexes on JSON data.

-1: MySQL allows indexing JSON data by creating generated columns and adding indexes to them.
-For example:
+1: MySQL can index JSON data by creating generated columns and adding indexes on them, for example;

 ALTER TABLE customers ADD COLUMN zip_code INTEGER GENERATED ALWAYS as (user_info->"$.zipcodel");